 There are other opioids (strong pain killers) that can be used with the PCA device instead of morphine.
-These opioids are called fentanyl and oxycodone.

 A PCA pump

 Each PCA pump comes with its own handset.
 You hold this in your hand and press the button (as shown right), when you need pain relief.
 When you press the button, the pump delivers the pain relief medication through a small plastic tube (cannula) into a vein in your arm or hand.
 The tube is put in place before or during your operation (see picture below right).